rosatolen/xss-presentation/readme.md

 From the root directory open presentation/xss.html in your browser.

 ### Running the Test Suites ###
+In order to get the tests to work, please edit your /etc/hosts file to contain the line `127.0.0.1   example.com`

 From the root directory:
 - `./gradlew xss-demo-app:test` runs the unit tests
 - `./gradlew xss-demo-app:intTest` runs the integration tests